Heinrich Schlusnus: National Socialist activities

 In 1924 Schlusnus formed a successful partnership with Franz Rupp that helped establish Rupp as one of the leading chamber musicians in Germany.
 Rupp was an outspoken critic of Hitler and struggled after Hitler's rise to power in 1933.
 This led to a rupture in his relationship with Schlusnus, who had joined the Nazi Party in 1934.
 After arguing with Rupp, Schlusnus sent him one of many letters saying that he could no longer work with an "enemy of the state".
 Shortly after Rupp's farewell letter, Schlusnus denounced him to the Reich Chamber of Culture; Rupp only escaped being sent to a labour camp after an adjutant of Goebbels' interceded on his behalf.

 Later life

 By all accounts, Schlusnus was not a magnetic actor like two famous fellow Verdi baritones of subsequent generations: Lawrence Tibbett and Tito Gobbi.
-By way of compensation, however, he was blessed with an exceedingly beautiful high baritone voice and an impeccable legato style of singing to go with it.
+By way of compensation, however, he had an exceedingly beautiful high baritone voice and an impeccable legato style of singing to go with it.
 Indeed, Schlusnus' polished bel canto technique, coupled with the prudent management of his vocal resources, enabled him to enjoy an unusually long career.
 He died in Frankfurt, not long after retiring from the stage, at the age of 63.